-The food enthusiasts now have new dishes to taste with this freshly opened, one of a kind museum in the center of the city.
-The museum offers a collection of old Georgian recipes blended with new ones, all-set Georgian spice combinations and culinary master classes with wine tasting options.
+The food enthusiasts now have new dishes to taste in the center of the city.
+Museum of recipes offers a collection of traditional gastronomical variety from all regions and corners of Georgia blended with new ones, all-set spice combinations and culinary master classes with wine tasting options.

 Tbilisi Auto Museum is hidden away in the outskirts of the city that are often left undiscovered by visitors.
 However, for the right visitors, its surly worth a visit.
 This special museum is one of the diverse and large-scale collections of Soviet era cars in the world, and the only auto museum in the South Caucasus.

 Shalva Amiranashvili Museum of Fine Arts houses the best-known Georgian artwork from the last two centuries and Golden Treasury, dated back to the 8th-19th Centuries, including the most significant exhibits of the icon of Zarzma Monastery, the Chalice of Bedia and Anchistkhati.

 A petite museum of distinguished Georgian artist of the 20th century, famous for his detailed and comprehensive portrait works.
 Museum houses over two thousand paintings, five hundred graphics, and up to seventy personal items of the artists.

 Iakob Nikoladze was the founder of Georgian realistic style sculpture, one of the founders of Tbilisi Art Academy and its very first professor.
 The museum houses up to 114 sculptures, sketches, photos and documentary materials.